WANTED:

 O.R.C.A ANNUAL DINNER

-All Bullet crew will be present at our formal dinner.
+All ORCA 3 crew will be present at our formal dinner.

 Overnight Stay